MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/financialServices/banking/Opportunity.md

 ---
-title: Opportunity - Common Data Model | Microsoft Docs
+title: Opportunity in banking - Common Data Model | Microsoft Docs
 description: An opportunity represents a qualified prospect or an existing customer's interest in a product of the bank.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Opportunity
+# Opportunity in banking

 An opportunity represents a qualified prospect or an existing customer's interest in a product of the bank.